How to Clean Art Dolls

 First, you want to gently dab your doll with a dry towel to get any excess water out.
 Make sure to remove any water from the sculpted parts.

 Next, you want to get some newspaper or newsprint (the paper newspaper is made of) and completely wrap your doll with it.
 Completely mummify it.
 Make sure to wrap any limbs away from the main body.
-Don’t use towels for this, if you don’t have new print, use some kind of paper or paper towels.
+Don’t use towels for this, if you don’t have new print, use some kind of paper.

 Let it sit in a dry room for 24 hours.
 This will take most of the water out of your piece.